anyscale/prefect-anyscale/README.md

 If you already have a setup with an existing Prefect agent working, you can use that agent to run the Prefect Anyscale integration.

+First make sure you
-Make sure you have the `prefect_anyscale` package installed in the Prefect Agent's environment, you are logged into Prefect (or have set the `PREFECT_API_URL` and `PREFECT_API_KEY` environment variables set) and start the agent with
+- Have the `prefect_anyscale` package installed in the Prefect Agent's environment and
+- Are logged into Prefect or have set the `PREFECT_API_URL` and `PREFECT_API_KEY` environment variables and
+- Are logged into Anyscale or have set the `ANYSCALE_HOST` and `ANYSCALE_CLI_TOKEN` environment variables

+Then start the agent with
 ```
 PREFECT_EXTRA_ENTRYPOINTS=prefect_anyscale prefect agent start -q <your prefect queue>
 ```